morhaham/task-manager-cli/README.md

 ## TODO:
-	* create facade for the click package
+	* create facade for the click packagea - done
 	* implement task draft menu commands like edit draft and publish